Find out more about female hormones, how they can be an asthma trigger for some people, and how to lower your risk.

 On this page:

-Hormones involved in processes like periods and pregnancy, for example oestrogen and progesterone, can be asthma triggers for some women.
+Hormones involved in processes like periods and pregnancy, such as oestrogen and progesterone, can be asthma triggers.

-It’s not yet clear why this is the case.
-It could be because it increases inflammation in the body and affects the airways.
+It’s not yet clear why this is.
+It could be because they increase inflammation in the body and affect the airways.

-Women are more likely to notice worse symptoms around times of hormonal change like puberty, periods, pregnancy and perimenopause (the time leading up to menopause).
-Not all women are affected.
+You're more likely to notice worse symptoms around times of hormonal change like puberty, periods, pregnancy and perimenopause (the time leading up to menopause).

 - One third of women report worse asthma symptoms before or during a period